mantidproject/mantid/docs/source/algorithms/D7AbsoluteScaleNormalisation-v1.rst

 or from the cross-section separation (magnetic and spin-incoherent respectively) is used.
 This step can also be skipped by setting `NormalisationMethod` parameter to `'None'`.

-This algorithm is indended to be invoked on sample data that is fully corrected and needs to be normalised to the absolute scale..
+This algorithm is indended to be invoked on sample data that is fully corrected and needs to be normalised to the absolute scale.

 Cross-section separation method
 ###############################

 Below are presented formulae used to separate magnetic (M), nuclear coherent (N), and spin-incoherent (I) cross-sections using spin-flip :math:`\left(\frac{d\sigma}{d\Omega}\right)_{\text{sf}}` and non-spin-flip :math:`\left(\frac{d\sigma}{d\Omega}\right)_{\text{nsf}}` cross-sections from the provided input :ref:`WorkspaceGroup <WorkspaceGroup>`.

 1. Uniaxial